seunghyunni/ECE570_final_project/README.md

-# Image Generation using Continuous Filter Atoms
+# Repository for ECE 570 Final Checkpoint Code Submission.

-This repository is the official implementation for training and testing the 'Rotating Chair' experiment presented in "Image Generation using Continuous Filter Atoms".
+This repository is the implementation for training and testing the experiment presented in the final report of the class ECE 570.

-Our codes adopted the official implementation of Pix2Pix and CycleGAN from [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Note that codes are adopted from the official implementation of Pix2Pix from [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

+Also, the codes adopt the official implementation of DCF-Network from [DCFNet: Deep Neural Network with Decomposed Convolutional Filters](https://github.com/ZeWang95/DCFNet-Pytorch).
-The experiment is run on the RC-49 dataset.
-The dataset (h5 file) can be easily downloaded from [Continuous Conditional Generative Adversarial Networks](https://github.com/UBCDingXin/improved_CcGAN).
+The experiment is run on the Edges2Handbag dataset.
+The dataset can be easily downloaded from (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/docs/datasets.md).

 ## Requirements